Lucien Muller

-Lucien Muller-Schmidt (born 3 September 1934) is a French former football player and manager who played as a midfielder.
+Lucien Muller (3 September 1934 – 20 January 2026) was a French football player and manager who played as an inside forward and later as a midfielder.

-He made no appearances in the France national team at the FIFA World Cup 1966.

 Career

 Born in Bischwiller, Muller started out in Alsace, his native region, and then made a name for himself with the Stade de Reims, that he was twice crowned French champion.

-He then moved to Real Madrid, where he appeared in the European Cup final in 1964; they won league three times.
-He would move to FC Barcelona.
-Although he was touted as the successor to Raymond Kopa, his performances in the French kit never matched his club performances.
-He was nevertheless part of the French team that participated in the 1966 FIFA World Cup.
-He returned to Reims where he ended his career.
+He then moved to Real Madrid replacing Luis del Sol, where he appeared in the European Cup final in 1964 where he was the best player.
+He won the league three times with Real Madrid.
+In 1965 he moved to FC Barcelona, becoming the first French player to play for both Barcelona and Real Madrid.
+There he won the 1965–66 Inter-Cities Fairs Cup and the 1967–68 Copa del Generalísimo.
+Although he was touted as the successor to Raymond Kopa (and was nicknamed "Little Kopa"), his performances in the French kit never matched his club performances.
+He was nevertheless part of the French team that participated in the 1966 FIFA World Cup but did not play.
+He scored 3 goals in 16 games for France.
+He returned to Reims, where he ended his career.

 He briefly returned to Barcelona as a coach in the late 1970s, leading the club to the European Cup Winners' Cup Final, before being replaced by Joaquim Rifé.
-He would later train AS Monaco, RCD Mallorca and CD Castellón.
+He later trained AS Monaco, RCD Mallorca and CD Castellón.
+He won the 1984–85 Coupe de France with AS Monaco.

+Death

+Muller died on 20 January 2026, at the age of 91.